payroo-group/embed-sdk/packages/sdk/README.md

 ## Usage

-To embed a payroll component, you are first required to create an embed session and a signed component URL.
-This can be done using the Payroo API.
+To embed a payroll component, you must first create an embed session and a signed component URL using the Payroo API.

 ### Step 1: Create an Embed URL